-General registration began Thursday, March 31 for undergraduates and the University catalog and schedule of classes for Fall 2022 is available now.
-Please be sure to review the schedule and the information below carefully.
+General registration opens November 17 for undergraduates, but the University catalog and schedule of classes for Winter 2023 is available now.
+Be sure to review the schedule and the information below before registration opens.

-- What Fall business core courses will I take as a Sophomore BBA?
+- Which Winter business core courses will I take as a Sophomore BBA?

-- Can I add business electives or floating core to my Fall schedule?
+- Can I add business electives or floating core to my Winter 2023 schedule?

-- How many classes should I plan to take in addition to my core courses for the Fall term?
+- How many classes should I plan to take in addition to my core courses for the Winter term?

-- When can I begin making changes to my Fall schedule?
+- When can I begin making changes to my Winter schedule?

 - Do I need to use the backpack feature on Wolverine Access before registration opens?